btschwertfeger/Brownian-Motion-Multiple-Particle-Website/README.md

 # [Brownian Motion with multiple particles - Website](https://btschwertfeger.github.io/Brownian-Motion-Multiple-Particle-Website)

-This website serves as teaching material for the support and understanding of the brownian motion and the driving function by visualizing results which can be manipulated.
+This website serves as teaching material for the support and understanding of the Brownian Motion and the driving function by visualizing results which can be manipulated.

 ![Brownian motion plot](images/bm.png)